ajkhoury/JetBrains-NASM-Language/README.md

     Added ability to use non-local to macro labels.
     Macro parameters can now be any expression or mnemonic.
     Added size type prefix for registers.
+    Added support for commas in directives.
+Thanks to github.com/snowwm.

 # License